Routine Dental Examination

 - Demonstrate proper cleaning techniques for your teeth or dentures

 - Take dental X-rays or, if necessary, do other diagnostic procedures

-If you have prosthetic replacements — such as dentures or bridges — your dentist or hygienist will examine how well they fit and discuss the need for adjustments.
+If you have prosthetic replacements — such as dentures or bridges — your dentist will examine how well they fit and discuss the need for adjustments.

 Dental exams might also include counseling about diet, use of tobacco products and other lifestyle factors that can affect oral health.

 A dental X-ray allows the dentist to see detailed images of your mouth.
 Various types of dental X-rays are available, including: